BlackHart98/blunt/README.md

-# Avatre
+# Blunt Language
-**Avatre** is a general-purpose language that has (meta-programming language features for defining languages, code analysis, and code generation).
+**Blunt** is a general-purpose language that has (meta-programming language features for defining languages, code analysis, and code generation).
 The language will have the following:
 - [Syntax Definition]()
 - [Algebraic Data Types]()
 - [Data Types]()